johnsyin/employee-review-sentiment-dashboard/README.md

 Including changing the company for the **one company** visualizations, the date of reviews, and type of employee(former/current).

 ![Alt text](/ReadMeMedia/filters.gif "Optional Title")

+###### Note that the .ipynb file is the Python file that preprocess the data from kaggle "employee_reviews.csv" to "employee_reviews_processed.csv" as the sentiment in this project is classified using Python and not Javascript.